robpre/sidrilling.co.uk/README.md

 This repository is responsible for the data displayed on sidrilling.co.uk

+## Instructions

+- Navigate to the contents which you wish to edit (see below)

+- Open the file (the file will usually end in ".md")

+- Click the small edit icon

+## Resources

 - ## [Click here to edit the contents](/app/data)

 - ## Changes here will first hit [draft.sidrilling.co.uk](http://draft.sidrilling.co.uk)